qeacourse/RoboNinjaWarrior/index.md

     * [Raspberry Pi Setup](How to/setup_raspberry_pi)
 "

+feature_row_virtual:
+  - image_path: website_graphics/firstperson_bod_volcano.gif
+    alt: "A first person video of the virtual Neato crossing the Bridge of Doom (with volcano for good measure)."
+    excerpt: "We have run this module successfully in a fully online manner.
+We were able to adapt the physical robot to a Gazebo simulation.
+Details on how to setup the virtual robot are integrated into the [Meeto your Neato](How to/meet_your_neato) page.

+### Key Features of the Simulation

+* Easy setup for students using Docker\n
+* Integrates with Amazon Web Services if you are interested in deploying the simulator in the cloud\n
+* Easy interface for collecting datasets from the robot (e.g., wheel encoder data) if you want students to analyze the robot's sensor data.\n
+* Integration of lots of fun environments, including the bridge of doom with simulated volcano (see right image), a 3D simulation of Olin's dining hall, and a low-friction ice rink world."

 feature_row_bod:
   - image_path: website_graphics/bridge_of_death.jpg
     alt: "A student taking a cell phone picture of a robot traversing a spiral wooden track called The Bridge of Doom"